cmualgos/cmualgos.github.io/_posts/2018-10-26-online-meets-md.md

 In the lecture on interior-point methods, we encountered the method of Lagrange multipliers.
 We went over it quickly, so here's a refresher and some discussion.
-It will be useful for tomorrow's lecture as well.
+It will be useful for tomorrow's lecture as well, where we will solve some online optimization problems by writing a convex program, and staring at the optimality conditions for this program.

 ## Lagrangian Duality: A Primer